About the Kin Migration

 Do I need to have SOL in my account for the migration?

 Solana based accounts require a minimum balance of SOL called “rent.”
-That rent will be subsidized for all existing Kin accounts once on Solana.
+That rent will be subsidized for all existing Kin accounts once on Solana, so you won’t have to worry about it.
 More details can be found in the migration guide.

 How will fees work for Kin accounts on the Solana Blockchain?